shaunkapla/linkedin-job-filter/README.md

    -   UPDATE: Fixed.
 Was solved in this [merge request](https://github.com/shaunkapla/linkedin-job-filter/pull/1)

 2. When you save a job in the moment it will remove that job due to the feature that when you have a job saved, it will remove it.
 Am working on that now.

+3. When you try to search for a company name (e.g Company1), and that company name is in your **Company Filter**, it will freeze the page.
+I think I know why and will be tackling this soon.
 ---

 ## Features